tracyjordan/tracyjordan.github.io/_posts/2020-06-28-mental-health-practice.md

 <h2>A Friend Suffering</h2>

-<p>Today, I realised that a friend from back in high school suffered from mental health within the last two years.
+<p>Today, I realised that a friend from back in high school suffered from mental health issues within the last two years.
 I had images of him as that laughing, sensitive kid and today I saw him struggling with a great deal online.
 He and I are not social media contacts, so I didn't follow what was happening with him at the time, but today I saw posts over months which went from the (seemingly) happy family, to depression, divorce, jail and homelessness within months.
 There are no further posts visible since late 2018 and I can only guess what might have happened since.</p>

 <h2>Thinking About the Future</h2>